isomerpages/govtech-stp/_travel-and-health-control-measures/05a-FAQ.md

 #### 1. Am I required to serve a Stay-Home Notice (SHN)?
 How long is the SHN?

 Each Safe Travel Lane will have different requirements for SHN or have no SHN requirement.
-Please refer to the requirements of each Safe Travel Lane via the arrival overview page [here](https://safetravel.ica.gov.sg/arriving/overview), or via the Safe Travel navigation bar at the top of the SafeTravel website.
+Please refer to the requirements of each Safe Travel Lane via the arrival overview page [here](https://safetravel.ica.gov.sg/arriving/overview), or via the Safe Travel Lanes dropdown list at the top navigation bar of the SafeTravel website.

 #### 2. Can I choose to serve my Stay-Home Notice (SHN) at a dedicated SHN facility if I do not have a suitable place of residence?